 The ERA Project does not engage in lobbying, but instead develops academic, legal and policy expertise to support efforts to expand protections for gender-based equality and justice.

-Ting Ting Cheng, Director of the ERA Project
+Ting Ting Cheng, Director of the Equal Rights Amendment Project

-Ting Ting was the Legal Director of the 2017 Women’s March on Washington and served on the National Organizing Committee.
-She was a foreign law clerk to Justices Albie Sachs and Edwin Cameron of the Constitutional Court of South Africa.
-In addition, Ting Ting was a Fulbright Scholar to South Africa where she received the Amy Biehl Award.
+Ting Ting served as the Legal Director of the Women’s March on Washington on January 21, 2017, helping to organize the largest single-day protest in US history.
+She was a foreign law clerk to Justice Albie Sachs and Justice Edwin Cameron at the Constitutional Court of South Africa.
+Ting Ting was also a Fulbright Scholar in South Africa, where she received the Amy Biehl Award.